petermr/CEVOpen/annotations_2022/README.md

 ## Regrading Filling of CSV file
 You will have four columns to fill, that is **Pathway**, **Metabolic**, **Pre-Terpene**, **Terpene**.
 Please fill each of these columns with **"yes"** and **"no"**.
 Please avoid using any upper case letter, alongwith 0's and 1's while filling the CSV file.

+## How to perform the task:

+1. **Download the CSV file** [Classification.of.30.fig.csv](https://github.com/petermr/CEVOpen/files/7976813/Classification.of.30.fig.csv)
+2. Edit the CSV file
+   - Click on the link in the link coloumn (will take you to the image).
+   - Analyze the figure by refering to the [rules](https://github.com/petermr/CEVOpen/wiki/Rules-for-Classification-of-terpene-pathway).
+   - Please fill the column with "YES" and "NO".
+3. Upload the editted file could refer to the steps down below.

 ### Upload the CSV file